Join the Conversation: Neurodiversity Inclusion & Advocacy

 #BehavioralHealth #MentalHealth #Neurodiversity #NeurodiversityChampions #WhatsStrongWithYou

-Neurodivergent individuals, particularly those with autism, face unique safety challenges due to differences in sensory processing, communication and awareness of danger.
-By combining proactive safety measures, supportive interventions and advocacy, caregivers can significantly reduce risks and empower neurodivergent individuals to navigate the world more safely and confidently.
+Neurodivergent individuals, especially those with autism, may face safety challenges because of differences in sensory processing, communication and awareness of danger.
+With supportive strategies and strong advocacy, caregivers can lower risks and help neurodivergent individuals move through the world with more confidence and security.

 Learn more about reducing these safety risks: resources.lucet.health/toolkit-neurodiversity-inclusion-and-advocacy/neurodiversity-autism-and-safety